PseudoResonance/delta-emu-ui-editor/README.md

 # Delta Emulator UI Designer

-This is a web-based editor/designer for [Delta](https://github.com/rileytestut/Delta) emulator, built with [Next.js](https://nextjs.org/) and utilizing [PDF.js](https://mozilla.github.io/pdf.js/) to render PDFs.
+This is a web-based editor/designer for [Delta](https://github.com/rileytestut/Delta) emulator, built with [Next.js](https://nextjs.org/).
+It is capable of directly loading/exporting .deltaskin files, as well as loading the info.json and assets separately which is useful in developing and packaging a skin.

+## Major Dependencies

+-   [PDF.js](https://mozilla.github.io/pdf.js/) to render PDFs to images
+-   [ZIP.js](https://gildas-lormeau.github.io/zip.js/) to zip/unzip skin files

 ## Getting Started